-About 80% of physicians are married, according to a recent online survey, and these doctors often marry other doctors or other health professionals.
+About 85% of physicians are married, according to an online survey, and these doctors often marry other doctors or other health professionals.

-One in four women physicians are married to doctors, and 16% of male doctors are married to physicians, says a survey of more than 15,000 physicians in 29 specialties that was published on the Medscape news website.
-Meanwhile, 35% of male doctors are married to nonphysician health professionals, and 11% of women physicians are married to such health professionals.
+Nearly 20% of physicians are married to doctors, says a survey of more than 10,000 physicians in over 29 specialties that was published on the Medscape news website.
+Meanwhile, 25% of physicians are married to nonphysician health professionals.

 Find out more about why physicians are marrying within health care, but first here are three great reads on the topic medical marriage and romance.